 The documentary gives precise details on the lives of the divers and those working on their support vessel.
-Viewers get to see first hand the confined space of the compression tank and the pressure (no pun intended) the divers work under.
+Viewers get to see first hand the confined space of the tank and the pressure (no pun intended) the divers work under.
 Last Breath combines real camcorder footage from the dive team, and recordings from a submersible drone.
 Plus there is CCTV captured by the support vessel along with reconstructed scenes.
 All this footage is woven expertly into 90 minutes of incredible tension and heartbreak by directors Richard da Costa and Alex Parkinson.

 The first part of the documentary lays the scene for the drama about to unfold.
 We learn more about them from the camcorder footage taken by Chris Lemon – the diver who becomes stranded on the bottom of the sea.
 The documentary smartly uses these recordings to give the viewers a personal portrait of each team member.
 We get to know the divers, at work and at home.
 We see the families who depend on them and the mutual respect they have for one another.